 Transitions into adult roles are quite difficult, as these adults frequently have difficulties making decisions independent from their parents.
 When they act independently these adults feel very guilty, as if growing up were a serious act of disloyalty.

-Alcoholic families tend to be chaotic and unpredictable.
+Families battling with parents or a parent who abuse alcohol or other drugs, tend to be chaotic and unpredictable.
 Rules that apply one day don't apply the next.
 Promises are neither kept nor remembered.
 Expectations vary from one day to the next.
 Parents may be strict at times and indifferent at others.

 Children often feel there must be something wrong with them which makes their parents behave this way.
 Mistrust of others, difficulty with emotional expression, and difficulties with intimate relationships carry over into adulthood.
 Children of alcoholics are at much higher risk for developing alcoholism than are children of non-alcoholics.

 Abuse can be verbal, physical, or sexual.
 Verbal abuse - such as frequent belittling criticism - can have lasting effects, particularly when it comes from those entrusted with the child's care.
-Criticism can be aimed at the child's looks, intelligence, capabilities, or basic value.
+Criticism can be aimed at the child's looks, intelligence, capabilities, or basic values.
 Some verbal abusers are very direct, while others use subtle put-downs disguised as humor.
 Both types are just as damaging.

 Definitions of physical abuse vary widely.
 Many parents, at one time or another, have felt the urge to strike their child.
 With physically abusive parents, however, the urge is frequent and little effort is made to control this impulse.
 The Federal Child Abuse Prevention and Treatment Act defines physical abuse as "the infliction of physical injuries such as bruises, burns, welts, cuts, bone or skull fractures; these are caused by kicking, punching, biting, beating, knifing, strapping, paddling, etc."